cosinekitty/sapphire/Pop.md

 a pulse trigger that has a single channel.
 By changing this slider setting, you can tell Pop to output up to 16 polyphonic channels from the PULSE port.
 This results in up to 16 independent pulse generators.

-## Output pulse mode

-You can select whether the [PULSE output port](#pulse-output) should produce triggers or gates.
-By default Pop outputs triggers.

 ## SPEED control group